wenqingyu/co-forEachSeries/README.md

 However, if you want to go through array element and process async tasks them paralelly with generator, you should take a look of https://github.com/ivpusic/co-foreach.

+In this package, we used recursive way to implement loop logic.

 ## Install
 ``` npm install co-foreach-series --save ```